modelux

 Fallback chains, by config.

 Every production routing config should have a fallback chain.
-When the primary provider 429s, 5xxs, or misses its timeout, Modelux advances to the next attempt without your app knowing.
+When the primary provider 429s, 5xxs, or misses its timeout, modelux advances to the next attempt without your app knowing.
 No retry loop in your code, no pager at 2am.

 • Per-attempt timeouts bound tail latency